Built With Players, Not For Investors

 Fair Monetization Model

 You know the pattern.
 A new MMO launches, hype is huge, and six months in the cash shop is quietly selling the strongest gear in the game.
-That happens when publishers chase investor timelines.
-Pirate Royalty is funded by its founders and the players who want this done right — so the people calling the shots want the same thing you do: a fair game that lasts.
+Pirate Royalty has no publisher to please — it's built by its founders and backed by players who want this done right.
+So the people calling the shots want the same thing you do: a fair game that lasts.
 The shop, when it opens, is cosmetics only.
 No power for sale.

 No outside money pulling the roadmap toward the cash shop.